Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and ensures comfort to your feet.

 - Start by vacuuming the carpet to clean any surface debris that may hinder the cleaning mixture.

 - Mix a solution of 8 oz. pre-spray, 2 oz.
 Oxygen bleach, and 2 oz.
 Citrus solvent into a spray bottle.

-- If you are using a carpet extractor with rotary bristles, disconnect the water hose to avoid spritzing carpeting cleaning solution.
-The only thing you need to do is agitate carpet.
+- If you use a carpet extractor with rotary bristles, disconnect the water hose to avoid spritzing the carpeting cleaning solution.
+The only thing you need to do is agitate the carpet.

 - Wait for 15 minutes for the solution to loosen the stain.

-- Extract the residue using a high-temp extractor with an acid rinse (please follow instructions).
+- Extract the residue using a high-temp extractor with an acid rinse (please follow the instructions).

 - After 2 or 3 days, spray encapsulating cleaner on the carpet or bonnet.

 - Leave the carpet to air dry.
 You can shorten the drying period by using a fan.